The Mask Singer Myanmar

 The Mask Singer Myanmar is a singing competition television program presented by Paing Zay Ye Htun.
 It was based on the South Korea singing competition King of Mask Singer.
 Guessing mask celebrities were A Yine, Khine Thin Kyi, Htun Htun, Yadanar My.
+In season 2, Nga Pyaw Kyaw, Khin Zarchi Kyaw and Sandy Myint Lwin came as the new guessing mask celebrities.

 Game format

 Celebrities compete on the show anonymously by wearing costumes over a series of episodes.
 In each episode, some of the competitors are paired off into face-off competitions, in which each will perform a song of his or her choice in their real voice.
 From each face-off, the judges and live audience will vote for their favourites: the winner is safe for the week, while the loser is put up for elimination and then takes off their mask to reveal the identity.